LOADING ...

 ocean would go a hurt, but not defeated,

 giant clam.
-Ready to strike when opportunity
+Ready to strike again opportunity

 was better.

-early and the settlers built little houses
+early pioneers and the settlers built little

-and stuff that And they didn't have houses like
+and stuff like that And they didn't have houses

 moonlight.
 And all they'd hear for around...

-(loud clap/belch)....one less kid for America.
-One
+(loud clap/belch)....one kid for America.
+One more

-smiling, smurking, giant clam.
+smiling, smurking, humungus clam.

 So Americans forts.
 Them forts.
 You know them